opensearch-project/documentation-website/_data-prepper/log-analytics.md

 # Processor

 Data Prepper 1.2 release and above comes with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md).
-The Grok Processor is an invaluable tool to structure and extract important fields from your logs in order to make them more queryable.
+The Grok Processor is an invaluable tool to structure and extract important fields from your logs that makes them more queryable.

 The Grok Processor comes with a wide variety of [default patterns](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns) that match against common log formats like apcahe logs or syslogs, but can easily accept any custom patterns that cater to your specific log format.